gadenbuie/intro-to-git-for-scientists/IntroToGitForScientists.md

 simulation_code2013-08-18_bugfix2_final_FINAL.zip
 ```

 Things get even worse when the analysis and writing start, especially when the advisor wants to see new results and new sections written.
 Emails fly back and forth, and even though *Track Changes* is turned on in the Word document, multiple revisions are being made by different people to the same version, so some kind of file name change is needed.
-Of course, one unlucky soul got elected gate-keeper for the paper, so everybody piles their revisions on to her and she organizes them, manages conflicts, compiles the changes and then sends out the new version.
+Inevitably, one unlucky soul gets elected gate-keeper for the paper, so everybody piles their revisions on to her and she organizes them, manages conflicts, compiles the changes and then sends out the new version.

 Two weeks in, the folder that she keeps all of the revisions in looks like this: